 Food at the Blue Lagoon

 You will not starve at the Blue Lagoon.
-There’s a small restaurant on the premise but you can also find lots of snack options.
+There’s a small restaurant on the premises, but you can also find lots of snack options.
 My package included a free drink and snack.
 I had no issue finding vegetarian food.
-I picked the sushi and it was fresh and delicious.
+I picked the sushi, and it was fresh and delicious.
 I also picked up a non-alcoholic beer out of curiosity.

 Tips for Visiting the Blue Lagoon at Night